 - You pay your property taxes to the City of Duncan

 - Your current utilities account number starts with 100, 610 or 810

 - Your property is located inside this map

-January 1st, 2020 – If changes approved, new metered rate starting for customers inside the City boundaries
+January 1st, 2020 – New metered rate starting for customers inside the City boundaries

 2021 – New metered rate starting for customers outside the City boundaries.
 These rates will be available prior to conversion.

 Benefits of the Water Meter Program